 - 1. Remove the carriage from the base. - 2.
-Using the lock down nut lock arm in the raised position. - 3.
+Using the lock down nut, lock the arm in the raised position. - 3.
 Loosen wing nut on the right-hand side of the blade cover. - 4.
 Lift the blade cover to expose the blade. - 5.
 Place a straight edge across the top edges of the base.
-(A spirit level will do)

-6. On the left-hand side of the blade place a one edge of the square on the straight edge and the other edge of the square on the blade.
+6. On the left-hand side of the blade place one edge of the square on the straight edge and the other edge of the square on the blade.

-7. When the blade is vertical there will be no gap between blade and the square.
+7. When the blade is vertical there will be no variation between blade and the square.